Foystor/foystor.github.io/blog/source/_posts/set-up-aws.md

 I've learned Android along with [The Complete Android Oreo Developer Course](https://www.udemy.com/course/the-complete-android-oreo-developer-course/).

-When I tried to finish the coursework in the Instagram Clone chapter, I was stuck in failing to set up the AWS EC2 Parse Server.
+When I tried to complete the coursework in the Instagram Clone chapter, I was stuck in failing to set up the AWS EC2 Parse Server.

 After googling many times, I finally figured it out and got access to the Parse Dashboard!🥳